vamsi2209/IFT-510-Project-1/README.md

-The Webservice has the ability to publish the following message "Wecome to Docker World - by Vamsi Copesetty" This is published on the browswer URL - http://localhost:8080/
+The Webservice has the ability to publish the following message "Wecome to Docker World - by Vamsi Copesetty" This is published on the browser URL - http://localhost:8080/

 Hello World
 ===========